Oric4ever/Turbo-Modula-2-Reloaded/README.md

 TRY IT:

-1. Download the virtual machine for Linux and compile it.
-Four versions will be generated, depending on whether the virtual machine uses a disk image or files in the host filesystem, and whether a trace of MCode instructions is output or not.
+1. Download the virtual machine for Linux and compile it (make).
+It should work without modification on Linux, Android (in Termux), Windows (with Cygwin).

 2. Download the m2.dsk in the same directory as the virtual machine interpreters, it is an image of a FAT32 filesystem with Turbo Modula-2 Reloaded pre-installed in it.
 You can check the contents of this image: